matthausen/smarthome/k8/README.md

 ### Exposing a service:
 There are 4 configuration we can use to expose a service:
 - ClusterIP: (default value if not specified).
 The service is available only inside the cluster
-- LoadBalancer: expose application on public network
+- NodePort:  Exposes the Service on the same port of each selected Node in the cluster using NAT
-- NodeIP: exposes the service on each nodeIP at a static port (NodePort)
+- LoadBalancer - Creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
+Superset of NodePort.
 - Ingress: exposes HTTP and HTTPS routes from outside the cluster to services within the cluster

 This command "tunnel" is useful only for minikube because it does not support service:LoadBalancer